 Length: 25 to 40 feet

-A fifth-wheel trailer is very similar to a large tow behind but connects to the vehicle differently; a fifth-wheel trailer connects to the bed floor of a pickup truck with a special hitch.
-This hitch creates stability when on the move and provides extra space in the trailer by creating a raised forward section.
+A fifth-wheel trailer is similar to a large tow behind but connects to the vehicle differently; a fifth-wheel trailer connects to the bed floor of a pickup truck with a special hitch.
+This hitch creates stability when moving and provides extra space in the trailer by creating a raised forward section.

 Typically, your auto insurance policy will extend to your fifth-wheel trailer, but only for liability protection.
-Since the fifth-wheel cannot be towed without a separate vehicle, it’s not a requirement to purchase RV insurance in Texas.
-However, we do highly recommend that you consider purchasing RV insurance because your auto policy limits your protection.
+Since the fifth wheel cannot be towed without a separate vehicle, it’s not a requirement to purchase RV insurance in Texas.
+However, we highly recommend you consider RV insurance because your auto policy limits protection.